-As I've tested encryption software over the years, I've always been impressed with how quick and secure Folder Lock works.
+As I've tested encryption software over the years, I've always been impressed with how quickly and securely Folder Lock works.
 This program sends important data through its programs and scrambles it so your files can't be swiped by snoops or ransomware.
 Folder Lock uses an AES-256-bit key algorithm, the most secure code available and used by financial institutions and militaries to encrypt and secure their data.
 It's also fast.
 In our tests of the encryption program, Folder Lock encrypted 123MB of data in less than six seconds and compressed the file down to 97% of its original size.

 All encrypted documents are secured with a password you set up.
-You can choose to encrypt a vault where all encrypted data is stored or password-protect each individual fail.
+You can choose to encrypt a vault where all encrypted data is stored or password-protect each individual file.
 Unfortunately, because Folder Lock is so secure, it doesn't have any way to recover lost or forgotten passwords.
 This means you will need to have a good memory or have a secure place to jot down or remember your passwords so important documents aren't lost.

 Google Find My Device